jashvanth12/ml_healthinsurance_project/README.md

 The **outliers** in the dataset have been addressed as follows:

-*Age Column: All records where age exceeds 100 have been removed to maintain data integrity.
+***Age Column**: All records where age exceeds 100 have been removed to maintain data integrity.

-*Income Column: Instead of using the IQR method, which would remove many legitimate records, we opted for a quantile-based threshold approach.
+***Income Column**: Instead of using the IQR method, which would remove many legitimate records, we opted for a quantile-based threshold approach.
 After discussions with the business team, we selected the 0.999 quantile, which corresponds to an income threshold of 100 lakhs.